Connecting Communities. Creating Opportunities.

 Code Nation launches its first program for alums, the Career Launch Intensive, where participants learn interview skills, build their resumes, and grow in a group with their peers during weekly online meetups.

-By the end of the 2020-21 school year, more than 4,800 students have taken at least one class with Code Nation, and more than 1,400 tech professionals have volunteered in classrooms in the Bay Area, Chicago, and New York.
+By the end of the 2020-21 school year, more than 4,800 students have taken at least one class with Code Nation, and more than 1,400 tech professionals have volunteered in classrooms.

 Code Nation CEO Becca Novak announces she will step down from her role and Code Nation begins the nationwide search for a new leader.
 The Career Launch Intensive welcomes 26 alums in the newest cohorts, and a Code Nation Alumni Council is formed.